Sail Canada Courses

 Our sailboat is a comfortable, modern, 40-foot sailing vessel (Beneteau Oceanis 400), with all the required amenities and safety equipment.

 In the live-aboard format, there is a choice of a forward double-bed private cabin with a private washroom (head), or a double-bed private aft cabin with a shared head.
 Rates are shown for double occupancy of a cabin.
-If double occupancy is paid by a single individual, we offer a 10% discount.
+Single individuals occupying a double cabin pay double occupancy minus 10%.
 The live-aboard price includes high-quality provisioning for all meals, centred on mostly organic and locally sourced vegan, vegetarian, and seafood items.
+See our FAQ page for a Sample Menu.

-*If you book as a private live-aboard group, we can optionally start/end the course at Quadra Island or from Lund for a fee of $150 CAD/person.
+*If you book as a private live-aboard group, we can optionally start and/or end the course at Quadra Island or Lund for an additional fee of $600 CAD.

 See the Sail Canada website links below for more information and a detailed outline of what is included in the training and what is required for certification: